Introduction: what is the Regional Arts Fund (RAF)?

 The RAF program exists to foster creative and innovative regional, rural and remote communities.
 RAF supports individual and community access to and participation in cultural activities that sustain the cultural, social and economic capacity of Australian regional, rural and remote communities.

-RAF Program Objectives
+RAF Program Objectives and Assessment Criteria

 The Regional Arts Fund is designed to benefit regional and remote arts practitioners, arts workers, audiences and communities.
 The objectives of the Fund are to support and promote participation in, and access to, Australia’s arts and culture in regional and remote Australia by: